thehyve/glowing-bear/README.md

 ### How to create a release

-For creating a new release, increase the version in [config.default.json](src/app/config/config.default.json) and [package.json](package.json).
+For creating a new release, increase the version in [package.json](package.json).
 Make sure the `publishing.repositories.maven.url` property in [build.gradle](build.gradle) is set to a release repository.